 - Oil Remittance Form (XLSX, 653 KB) (email oil royalty with the Soldier Settlement Oil (SSO) number)

 Please clearly identify the amount applicable to oil versus gas if payment is made on one cheque.
-All Soldier Settlement Board payments for gas and oil wells should include the appropriate account number (SSG or SSO and Client ID) referenced on the remittance/invoice.
+All Soldier Settlement Board payments for gas and oil wells must include the appropriate account number (SSG or SSO and Client ID) referenced on the remittance/invoice.
 The completion and submission of this form in conjunction with any payment(s) due to the Government of Alberta ensures that your SSB lease account is current, accurate, complete and congruent with the terms and conditions prescribed within each lease agreement.
-A payment without the above completed form will be returned to the company/individual.

 Transfers of registered interest in a federal SSB lease cannot be submitted electronically using the ETS.
 This transfer form (DOC, 100 KB) is used for manual submission.
 This form must be accompanied by a transfer transmittal letter (PDF, 217 KB).

 Renewing a SSB lease

 - Submit a letter requesting renewal and indicate what your renewal is based on (for example: identify a specific well, a Unit Agreement, etc.).